ahojukka5/Miniball.jl/README.md

 # MiniBall.jl is a part of JuliaFEM

 Julia package for a smallest enclosing sphere for points in arbitrary dimensions.
 Implementation is based on the Bernd Gärtner's C++ miniball (https://www.inf.ethz.ch/personal/gaertner/miniball.html).
 Presented implementation is pure Julia code, does not have any depencies and has the same speed as the C++ implementation.
+The original C++ implementation is licensed under [GNU General Public License (GPLv3)](http://www.gnu.org/copyleft/gpl.html), which is why this implementation also has the same license.

 ## Some examples of the usage